gouline/gouline.github.io/index.md

 # Hi, I'm Mike Gouline 👋

-I'm a software engineer and architect working in the field of data/ML.
-Also the founder of [SYDspace](https://sydspace.org/){:target="_blank"} where I organise a few industry meetups, such as Kotlin Sydney User Group and Serversiders.
+I'm a software engineer and architect working in the data/ML field.
+Also the founder of [SYDspace](https://sydspace.org/){:target="_blank"} where I organise a few industry meetups, such as Sydney Kotlin User Group and Serversiders.

 Are you looking for slides and/or sources for one of my tech talks?
 Click [talks]({{ '/talks' | relative_url }}).